SxMShaDoW/Vultisig-Share-Decoder/README.md

 ## CLI Commands

 ### Recover Keys from Vault Shares
-**Note: DKLS recovery is currently only supported via the web interface**
+**Note: DKLS recovery is only supported via the web interface, not the CLI**

 Recover private keys from GG20 vault shares:
 ```bash